Dr. Alan Martino

-This is a media-based discussion group that addresses issues relevant to the Stanford Medical Abilities Coalition and other Stanford Employee Resource Groups and affiliates.
+This is a media-based discussion group that addresses issues relevant to the Stanford Medicine Alliance for Disability Inclusion and Equity and other Stanford Employee Resource Groups and affiliates.
 We use the written word, videos, and audio recordings to explore topics related to disability, ableism, and intersectionality to promote disability as a part of human diversity, inclusivity, and equity.
 We are always open to new members!

 Closed captioning will be provided through Zoom's auto-captioning function.